Đorđe Božović: Early life

-Božović was born Đorđe Mićković on 16 September 1955 in Peć to father Gavrilo "Gavro" Božović (1888–1964) from the Kuči clan and mother Milena (1927–2012) from Istok in Metohija.
+Božović was born Đorđe Mićković on 16 September 1955 in Peć to father Gavrilo "Gavro" Božović (1888–1964) and mother Milena (1927–2012) from Istok in Metohija.
 His father Gavro was involved with underworld activity and after killing a German man in Cologne, the family decided to change their surname to Božović after Gavro's father, Božo and went to the United States.
 Together with his mother and younger sister, Slavica, young Đorđe lived in Inđija until 1964.
 Then family moved to Belgrade, settling in the Voždovac neighbourhood.
 His arrival to Voždovac at age eight shaped the rest of Đorđe's life.

 Growing up in a neighbourhood full of poor working-class families like his own, he often found himself a target of taunting and bullying by older kids.
 He fought back, earning respect and street credibility.
 He became lifelong friends with Branislav "Beli" Matić who got him into boxing at Radnički boxing club.
 Proficient at street fighting, preteen Đorđe already had run-ins with the police.
 Growing up, his nickname around the neighbourhood was Debeli (Fatso) due to his chubby frame.
 He got his famous nickname Giška apparently due to resemblance to a bear of the same name at the Belgrade Zoo.

 At age thirteen, he illegally crossed the Yugoslav border into Italy just to show that he can circumvent SFR Yugoslavia's strict exit rules.
 Upon coming back, he befriended Boris Petkov a.k.a.
 "Bugarin (The Bulgarian)" and Ranko Rubežić.
 Together with Beli, the four men in their twenties formed an organized criminal crew in the Voždovac neighbourhood that would eventually expand into a mafia clan.

 Criminal career

 Giška had close ties to the Serbian mafia (he was friends with Ljubomir Magaš, whose respect he earned when he crossed illegally to Italy for the second time when he was 17 years old, to match Magaš in a fist fight) and Montenegrin mafia in his youth where he reached the rank of Boss.
 Giška's relationship with other prominent members of the Belgrade underworld was marked by alternating periods of close friendship and vicious feuding, often with deadly consequences.

-In the late 1980s, together with gangster Željko "Arkan" Ražnatović and painter Dragan "Tapi" Malešević, Giška ran a nightclub called Amadeus located in the Belgrade neighbourhood of Tašmajdan.
+In the late 1980s, together with gangster Željko "Arkan" Ražnatović and painter Dragan "Tapi" Malešević, Giška ran a nightclub called "Amadeus", located in the Belgrade neighbourhood of Tašmajdan.
 According to security operative Boža Spasić, they were allowed to open the club with the blessing of Yugoslav State Security (UDBA) as a reward of sorts for Giška's and Arkan's service to UDBA over the years.
 However, after discovering that in addition to regular activities the club was also being used for drug running, UDBA shut it down.